CS320F23Group2/planpal-frontend/README.md

 # planpal-frontend

+## Description
 The current frontend portion of Planpal, a project for CS 320.
+Our frontend is based on React-Bootstrap and is routed with Express.

+## Authors
+### Frontend Team
+Gauri Arvind

+## Project Structure
+To be continued, is basically the table of contents